-\sssec{Detailed Algorithm: } Mathematically, \name's algorithm extracts the approximate shape contour inferred from image pre-processing, coupled with a mmWave ray-tracing model to estimate the expected I/Q samples of reflections from such an object -- i.e. the \text{object template}.
-Essentially, the object-template is obtained by modeling each point on the surface of the shape of the object $S(x,y,z)$ as a point reflector shifted to some depth value $d$ that results in an overall distance of $d$ relative to the radar.
-In its simplest form, one can then obtain this point's contribution to the received signal as at each wavelength $\lambda$ as~\cite{tse2005fundamentals}:
+Using $C$, \name\ synthesizes the contour template by modeling each point on the contour $C(x,z)$ as a point reflector.
+In its simplest form, one can obtain this point's contribution to the synthesized FMCW signal as \cite{tifunda}:

+where, $\alpha$ is the amplitude of the received signal, $D_i$ is the distance between $(x_{i},z_{i})$ and the radar antenna, $D_{max}$ is the maximum distance that the radar is configured to operate, and $n$ indexes ADC samples.

-Where the $4\pi$ rather than the traditional $2\pi$ stems from the fact that radar signals are reflected or scattered back round-trip.
-We can then denote $h_{template}(d)$ as the total channel experienced across the entire bandwidth over all the points in the template. \name\ then applies a matched-filter to obtain $P(d)$ -- the correlation of the object template at each possible depth $d$ relative to the radar by processing the received signals across frequencies.
-Mathematically, if $h$ is the received channel, we have:
+Superposing each point's contribution we obtain the overall signal template for the entire contour as $h_{template}$.
+Each time we shift the point cloud to $d$, we synthesize a new template $h_{template}^{d}$. \name\ then applies a matched-filter to obtain $P(d)$ -- the correlation of the contour template at each possible depth $d$ relative to the radar by processing the received signals across frequencies.
+Mathematically, if $h$ is the original received radar signal, we have:

 We then report the depth estimate of this object as the value of $d$ that corresponds to the maximum of $P(d)$, i.e.